Witixin1512/jutge-toolkit/README.md

 ## Documentation

-The `jutge-toolit` toolkit provides command line tools to make all necessary files for problems in [Jutge.org](https://jutge.org/).
+The `jutge-toolkit` toolkit provides command line tools to make all necessary files for problems in [Jutge.org](https://jutge.org/).